-Much like pancakes, you can flavor crepes in many different ways (or you can make them plain and stuff them with bacon, eggs, and cheese!).
+Much like pancakes, you can flavor crepes in many different ways, including pumpkin (or you can make them plain and stuff them with bacon, eggs, and cheese!).
 For this recipe I made banana crepes with Nutella.

 And when I say banana crepes, I don't just mean that I topped the crepes with bananas; I mean that there's actual banana IN the crepe batter.
 Yum!